socrates6708/MNIST/README.md

 # MNIST Digit Classification

 ## Overview
-This script implements a convolutional neural network (CNN) in PyTorch for classifying images from the MNIST dataset, which consists of grayscale images of handwritten digits (0-9).
+This script implements a convolutional neural network (CNN) in PyTorch for classifying images from the MNIST dataset for computation-limited edge device, which consists of grayscale images of handwritten digits (0-9).

 ## Requirements
 - Python 3.x